 As the year draws to a close, one of the tasks on Heartland Boy’s to-do list is to manage his income tax.
 Indeed, he advocates taking a proactive, rather than a reactive, stance towards managing one’s tax bill.
+One simply cannot depend on government’s annual budget exercise to dish out generous tax rebates.
 In this article, Heartland Boy focuses on the tasks that must be completed within the current fiscal year in order for one to enjoy tax reliefs during the next tax reporting season.
-Specifically, he would like to recommend 4 lawful ways that every working adult can easily follow in the next few days so as to pay as little taxes as possible.
+Specifically, he would like to recommend 4 lawful ways that every working adult can easily follow in the next few days so as to save on income tax in Singapore.

 1. Participate In SRS